 Results and Discussion

 The growth and yield parameter of different cultivars of lemongrass were presented in Table 4.
 Growth traits of lemongrass varied significantly due to different cultivars studied.
 The significantly higher plant height was noticed in CIM-Shikar (136.75cm), followed by CIM-Suwarna (131cm) and the lowest plant height was noticed in Cauvery.
 The higher number of tillers per clump was noticed in CIM-Shikar (47.60) followed by Krishna (47.53) and CKP-25 (42.13).
 The lesser number of tiller per clump was noticed in Nima(38.13) cultivar.
 This difference in the number of tillers is mainly due to dissimilarity in the inherited characters of the genotypes and variations in the environmental conditions (Singh and Singh, 1999, Sharma et al.,2005, Ibrahim and Khalidh, 2013).
-Similarly, our results are agreement with findings of Lal et al. (2006), who reported plant height in the range of 100-160cm and number of tillers/plant in the range 45-65 for four elite clones of lemongrass.
-However, there was no significant difference in the number of leafs per tillers among the cultivars studied.Allard (1960) and Poehlman and Sleper (1995) reported that incidence of variation in plantsoccur due to hereditary differences in the plant and environmental conditions where plants are grown or sometimes combination of both.
+Similarly, our results are agreement with findings of Lal et al. (2006), who reported plant height in the range of 100-160cm and number of tillers/plant in the range of 45-65 for four elite clones of lemongrass.
+However, there was no significant difference in the number of leaves per tillers among the cultivars studied.Allard (1960) and Poehlman and Sleper (1995) reported that incidence of variation in plantsoccur due to hereditary differences in the plant and environmental conditions where plants are grown or sometimes combination of both.

-The herb and oil yield was differed significantly due to different cultivars and yield attributing characters of lemongrass.
+The herbage and oil yield was differed significantly due to different cultivars and yield attributing characters of lemongrass.
 The herb yield ranges from 17.85-24.24t/ha.
-The higher herbage yield was recorded in cultivar CIM-Shikar (24.25t/ha), followed by Krishna (22.50t/ha) and CKP-25 (20.72t/ha); conversely, cultivar Cauvery showed the lowest herb yield (17.85t/ha) among all the cultivars evaluated in the present study.
-The recovery of essential oil ranges from 0.70% to 1.35%.The highest recovery recorded in CIM-Atal (1.35%) followed by CIM-Shikar (1.25%) and lowest was noticed in OD-19 (0.70%).Sarma and Sarma,(2005) reported that oil recovery range from 0.55 –1.03% for lemongrass collections cultivated in Northeast Indian climatic circumstances.Similarly, the higher the essential oil yield was recorded in cultivar CIM-Shikar(302.40kg/ha/year), followed by CIM-Atal (275.44 kg/ha/year) and Krishna (269.98 kg/ha/year), whereas cultivar OD-19 (133.56kg/ha/year) recorded lower essential oil yield.The increase in the herb yield and essential oil yield maybe due to the production of more tillers per plant, number of leaves/tillers, plant height had a positive and strong correlation/association with yield parameters (Table 6).
+The higher herbage yield was recorded in cultivar CIM-Shikar (24.25t/ha), followed by Krishna (22.50t/ha) and CKP-25 (20.72t/ha); conversely, cultivar Cauvery showed the lowest herbage yield (17.85t/ha) among all the cultivars evaluated in the present study.
+The recovery of essential oil ranges from 0.70% to 1.35%.The highest recovery recorded in CIM-Atal (1.35%) followed by CIM-Shikar (1.25%) and lowest was noticed in OD-19 (0.70%).Sarma and Sarma,(2005) reported that oil recovery range from 0.55 –1.03% for lemongrass collections cultivated in Northeast Indian climatic circumstances.Similarly, the higher the essential oil yield was recorded in cultivar CIM-Shikar(302.40kg/ha/year), followed by CIM-Atal (275.44 kg/ha/year) and Krishna (269.98 kg/ha/year), whereas cultivar OD-19 (133.56kg/ha/year) recorded lower essential oil yield.The increase in the herbage yield and essential oil yield maybe due to the production of more tillers per plant, number of leaves/tillers, plant height had a positive and strong correlation/association with yield parameters (Table 6).
 Verma et al.(2015) reported that cultivar Krishna recorded higher amounts of essential oil (2.35 L per 100 m2) with 80.70% of citral among eight lemongrass evaluated under the Himalayan region of India.